Kitsumi-K/Kitsumi-K/README.md

-- 👋 Hi, I’m @Kitsumi-K
+- 👋 Hi, I’m Asato
-- 🌱 I’m a 3rd year Student in computer science
+- 🌱 I’m a 1st year engeneering student in cumputer science
-- 👀 I’m interested in AI, Web and more
+- 👀 I’m interested in AI, dev and more